natfc/mqtt-trabajo/README.md

 # mqtt-trabajo

-every message is sent to the upv/SCI/martinnathan topic with qos 2 regular messages will have retain=true connection/disconnection messages will have retain=false last will messages (for unexpected disconnections) will have retain=false
+Every message is sent to the upv/SCI/nathanmartin topic with qos 2

-to implement commands, we will need to implement a parser
+To run, run messageclient

 the /salir command will use the mosquitto_disconnect method to disconnect gracefully